lllangWV/ParquetDB/README.md

 ParquetDB is a lightweight database-like system built on top of Apache Parquet files using PyArrow.
 It offers a simple and efficient way to store, manage, and retrieve complex data types without the overhead of serialization, which is often a bottleneck in machine learning pipelines.
 By leveraging Parquet's columnar storage format and PyArrow's computational capabilities, ParquetDB provides high performance for data-intensive applications.

-## Benchmark

-A benchmark was performed to compare the performance of ParquetDB, SQLite, and MongoDB.
-In this benchmark, we compare the read and write times of 100 integer columns over varying number of records.
-The results are shown below:

 ![Benchmark Create and Read Times for Different Databases](benchmarks/benchmark_create_read_times.png)

 ## Table of Contents